Double Garnishment After Judgment Satisfaction: A Case Study

 - The length of the statute of limitations varies depending on the debt type and relevant state laws.
 In some states, acknowledging or making a payment can reset this timer.

-- Suing—or threatening to sue—on a debt after the statute of limitations has expired violates the FDCPA and exposes the collector to civil liability., they might still contact you, depending on state regulations.
+- Suing — or threatening to sue — on a time-barred debt violates the FDCPA and may create liability.
+Collectors may still contact you in some states, but they must not mislead you about your legal risk.
 If you want them to stop, send a written request and consider using certified mail for record-keeping.

 For a list of 50 other types of debt-collection violations, click the below: